 The Bank's Risk Management department drives credit risk management centrally in the Bank.
 It is primarily responsible for implementing the risk strategy approved by the Board, developing procedures and systems for managing risk, carrying out an independent assessment of various risks, providing guidance in individual credit exposures for accepting deviations and monitoring portfolio composition and quality.
 With regard to the Institutional Lending business, the Bank's Risk Management functions are centralised.
 In respect to the Bank's retail assets business, while the various functions relating to policy, portfolio management and analytics are centralised, the underwriting function is distributed across various geographies within the country.
-The Risk Management function in the Bank is clearly demarcated and independent from the operations and business units of the Bank.
-The Risk Management department is not assigned with any business targets.
+The Risk Management function in the Bank is clearly demarcated and independent from the operations and business targets.